Bealby/grandpas-pocket-watch-shop/README.md

 ![Home Desktop](/documentation/readme/home-dt.png/)

-- The `Home` page will display 4 images of categories that when hovered over will display the category names `Watches`, `Parts`, `Tools` and `Services` respectively.
-All of which are links that once clicked will navigate the user to the relevant pages accordingly.
+- The `Home` page will display 4 images of categories with text icons,`Watches`, `Parts`, `Tools` and `Services` respectively.
+  Both the images and text icons can be hovered over and when clicked directed to the rlevant links accordingly.

-- For smaller devices images are removed and replaced with icons for better UI and UX on mobile devices.
+- For large devices layout will invole one 1 row of category images; for medium 2 rows and for smaller devices images are removed and replaced with icons for better UI and UX on mobile devices.

 - The image feature brings a greater visual